 Our faith is at the heart of all we learn and achieve.
 It is a vital thread through our whole school mission, ethos and curriculum intent.
 Our RE curriculum builds upon our Catholic Life and is shared by the Diocese.
-This Lent our classes have worked so hard to help everybody both at home and school to focus on our Faith, preparing our hearts for Jesus:

 Our school is part of an alliance of schools that gather with the Diocese to ensure our collective RE curriculum is purposeful and supports our learners.
 The curriculum we follow is The Way, The Truth and The Life which can be found on class pages within planning or by visiting the Leeds Diocese website here:

 Alongside our Catholic RE curriculum, each class has a focus world faith.
 These have been shared out to ensure children have a progressive knowledge built up from an understanding of a celebration and associated vocabulary to the more the complex differences in our faith networks.
 We learn about these faiths by giving our learners rich experiences such as visiting holy buildings to experience worship and hearing from members of these communities and spiritual guides.

 Reception and Year One – Religious Festivals and Celebrations

 Year Two and Year Three – Judaism